jamesWalker55/qmul-final-project-report/src/01-introduction.typ

 The research questions for this project are as follows:

-- How effective are existing solutions when it comes to managing a large number of files?
 - What do users need from a file management system in order to manage their files effectively?
 - Can a tag-based approach be used to improve the efficiency of file management?